Pollinator Stories from Our Members:

 Staff with the University of Tennessee's Department of Entomology and Plant Pathology and the Department of Ecology and Evolutionary Biology have expressed interest in doing formal research on-site at the Knoxville Botanical Gardens.
 This would include measuring counts of pollinating species at different times of the year in order to study the impact that the new 5-acre Pollinator Meadow as well as other plantings across the property will have on species diversity and population.

-McIntire Botanical Garden located in Charlottesville, Virginia has just finished its schematic design phase, but the garden is yet to be built.
+Botanical Garden of the Piedmont located in Charlottesville, Virginia has just finished its schematic design phase, but the garden is yet to be built.
 However, PhD candidate in the University of Virginia’s Department of Environmental Sciences, Amber Slatosky, contacted the board of directors to ask to use the space for a study she is conducting this spring on bumblebees.

 Amber is trying to understand how different species of bumble bees respond to parasites and parasitoids.
 She began the study by mounting “bee boxes” at the garden site, hoping to attract queen bumble bees to use the boxes for nesting.
 Once some queens have produced quite a lot of workers, she will move the boxes to her field site where she will to turn them into HIGH TECH colonies.